tshort11/DEVOPS_CI-CD/README.md

 - **Impact**: Ensures a cohesive and integrated user experience.

+# CI/CD Automation Workflow: Purpose, Functionalities, and Examples

+## What Is an Automation Workflow?

+An automation workflow in a CI/CD (Continuous Integration/Continuous Delivery) pipeline is a structured, repeatable process used to automatically build, test, and deploy software applications.
+These workflows are typically triggered by specific events, such as a code push to a repository, pull request, or scheduled execution.

+In systems like GitHub Actions, a workflow is defined using a `.yml` file within the `.github/workflows/` directory and executed in a virtual environment.

+... [truncated for clarity, but will use full content in the file]

+With the help of modern tools like GitHub Actions, AWS EC2, PM2, and NGINX, teams can streamline development and deliver applications at scale and with confidence.

 # CI/CD Infrastructure, Services, and Technologies

 To support modern software engineering practices, **The Book Application** incorporates a complete CI/CD (Continuous Integration and Continuous Delivery) pipeline.
 This pipeline is designed to automatically build, test, and deploy the application to a cloud-based environment with version tracking and persistent logging.